ycm-core/YouCompleteMe/README.md

 instructions don't work for you, check out the [full installation guide](#full-installation-guide).

-A Python supported vim or [MacVim][] is required.
-YCM won't work with the pre-installed Vim from Apple as its Python support is broken.
-If you don't already use a python supported vim or [MacVim][], install it with [Homebrew][brew].
+A Vim that supports Python 3 or [MacVim][] is required.
+YCM won't work with the pre-installed Vim from Apple as its Python 3 support is broken.
+If you don't already use a Vim that supports Python 3 or [MacVim][], install it with [Homebrew][brew].
 Install CMake as well:

-    brew install cmake vim
+    brew install vim cmake

    OR

-    brew install cmake macvim
+    brew install macvim cmake

 Install YouCompleteMe with [Vundle][].